Pasteles: Dominican Republic

+Some data indicates that at the beginning of the 20th century pasteles made its way from Puerto Rico to San Cristobal, Dominican Republic after the San Ciriaco hurricane in 1899 that devastated Puerto Rico.
+Many Puerto Rican works fled to Hawaii and less known to Dominican Republic where pasteles became part of Hawaiian and Dominican culture among other Puerto Rican traditions.
+Puerto Rican pasteles still hold some popularity in the Dominican Republic.

 Hawaii

 The common name for this food in Hawaii, pateles, is most likely borrowed from Caribbean Spanish, which features weakening or loss of /s/ at the end of syllables: the pronunciation of pasteles as "pateles" occurs in Puerto Rican dialects, for instance.
 Over 5000 Puerto Ricans migrated to Hawaii at the dawn of the 20th century to work in sugar plantations.
 The singular of pasteles, pastel (often pronounced patel), has been constructed through back-formation.
-The usage of the singular can be seen in phrases such as pastele stew, "pot pastele", and "baked pastele".
+Other variations of this dish include pastele de olla y mistura or "pastele stew", pastele de olla, and pastel al horno.

 Trinidad and Tobago

 Trinidadian pastelles are small meat-filled cornmeal pies stuffed with meat, fish or vegetables seasoned with fresh herbs and flavored with raisins, olives and capers wrapped and steamed in a banana leaf.
 They are traditionally prepared and eaten during the Christmas season.
 It is believed that they were introduced by Spanish colonizers who ruled between the late 15th and early 18th centuries.

 They exist in some form or another throughout Latin America and are more commonly known in Venezuela as hallacas (pronounced hayacas).
 The origins of pastelles are unclear.
-One view is that Spanish colonists who settled in the region made them as a substitute for one of their favorite delicacies – empanada gallega.
-Empanada gallega and pasteles both have heavily spiced meaty fillings but pastelles are made with cornmeal while the empanada is more like a typical pastry as it is made with white flour.
-Another view is that the dish, because it uses corn and is wrapped in banana leaves, is a derivative of the mesoamerican tamale.
+One view is that Spanish colonists who settled in the region made them as a substitute for one of their favorite dishes, empanada gallega.
+Empanadas gallegas and pastelles both have heavily spiced meaty fillings, but pastelles are made with cornmeal while the empanada is more like a typical pastry as it is made with white flour.
+Another view is that because the dish uses corn and is wrapped in banana leaves, it is a derivative of the Mesoamerican tamale.

 A sweet version is called paime and is also a Christmas dish.
 It contains no filling, but the dough itself contains ground coconut and raisins.